mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 By marking our properties with *@Environment Property Wrapper*, we access and subscribe to changes of system-wide settings.
 As soon as *Locale*, *Calendar* or *ColorScheme* of the system change, *SwiftUI* recreates our *CalendarView*.

 #### Conclusion
-Today we talked about *Property Wrappers* provided by *SwiftUI*. *@State, @Binding, @EnvironmentObject, and @ObjectBinding* play main role in *SwiftUI* development.
+Today we talked about *Property Wrappers* provided by *SwiftUI*. *@State, @Binding, @EnvironmentObject, and @ObjectBinding* play huge role in *SwiftUI* development.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!